cabbi/jsonize/README.md

        CallbackFunction? convertCallback})
 ```

-Transforms a json string back to an object/structure of objects.
+Transforms a JSON string back to an object/structure of objects.

 #### Parameters:
-- **_value_**: the value you want to transform to json string.
+- **_value_**: the value you want to transform to JSON string.
 - **_jsonClassToken_**: The token used by **Jsonize** to identify a serialized object.
 - **_dtClassCode_**: The code used to serialize **DateTime** objects.
 - **_dateTimeFormat_**: The **DateTime** serialization format (see **DateTimeFormat** enum).
-- **_convertCallback_**: An optional function called before decoding the json representation into the object.
+- **_convertCallback_**: An optional function called before decoding the JSON representation into the object.

 ## registerEnum
 ```dart